A generalization of L\"owner-John's ellipsoid theorem

 ``Approximating" data by relatively simple geometrical objects is a fundamental problem with many important applications and the ellipsoid of minimum volume is the most well-known of the associated computational techniques.

-Indeed, in addition to its nice properties from the viewpoint of applications, the ellipsoid of minimum volume is also very interesting from a mathematical viewpoint.
-Indeed, if $\K\subset\R^n$ is a convex body, computing an ellipsoid of minimum volume that contains $\K$ is a classical and infamous problem which has a unique optimal solution called the {\it L\"owner-John's} ellipsoid.
-In addition, John's theorem states that the optimal ellipsoid $\Omega$ is characterized by $s$ contacts points $u_i\in\K\cap\Omega$, and positive scalars $\lambda_i$, $i=1,\ldots,s$, where $s$ is bounded above by $n(n+3)/2$ in the general case and $s\leq n(n+1)/2$ when $\K$ is symmetric; see e.g. Ball \cite{ball1,ball2}.
+In addition to its nice properties from the viewpoint of applications, the ellipsoid of minimum volume is also very interesting from a mathematical viewpoint.
+Indeed, if $\K\subset\R^n$ is a convex body, computing an ellipsoid of minimum volume that contains $\K$ is a classical and famous problem which has a unique optimal solution called the {\it L\"owner-John} ellipsoid.
+In addition, John's theorem states that the optimal ellipsoid $\Omega$ is characterized by $s$ contacts points $\u_i\in\K\cap\Omega$ (more precisely $\u_i\in\partial\K\cap\partial\Omega$), and positive scalars $\lambda_i$, $i=1,\ldots,s$, where $s$ is bounded above by $n(n+3)/2$ in the general case and $s\leq n(n+1)/2$ when $\K$ is symmetric; see e.g. Ball \cite{ball1,ball2}, Henk \cite{henk}.
+More precisely, the unit ball $B_n$ is the unique ellipsoid with minimum volume containing $\K$ if and only if $\sum_{i=1}^s\lambda_i\u_i=0$ and $\sum_{i=1}^s\lambda_i\u_i\u_i^T=I_n$, where $I_n$ is the $n\times n$ identity matrix.

 In particular, and in contrast to other approximation techniques, computing the ellipsoid of minimum volume is a {\it convex} optimization problem for which efficient techniques are available; see e.g. Calafiore \cite{calafiore} and Sun and Freund \cite{sun} for more details.
 For a nice recent historical survey on the L\"owner-John's ellipsoid, the interested reader is referred to the recent paper by Henk \cite{henk} and the many references therein.

 As underlined in Calafiore \cite{calafiore}, {\it ``The problem of approximating observed data with simple geometric primitives is, since the time of Gauss, of fundamental importance in many scientific endeavors"}.
 For practical purposes and numerical efficiency the most commonly used are polyhedra and ellipsoids and such techniques are ubiquitous in several different area, control, statistics, computer graphics, computer vision, to mention a few.
 For instance: